Jerry-ya-ya/JackAndBeanstalks/doc/worklog.md

 - Improved the visual design of the navbar, implemented responsive layout for various screen sizes, enhanced color contrast, and updated the logout button with a red color for better visibility.

 - Improved the design of the registration page.

+## 2025/07/15 ##

+- Redesigned the navbar into a hamburger menu for better responsiveness, adjusted the layout of the Single Page Application and navbar, and applied CSS refinements to various pages.